pierceoneill/code-institute-milestone-project-04/README.md

 5. Edit A Recipe
     1. when editing a recipe a new recipe will create instead of modifying the existing file.

+## Responsive Testing

+   The app was tested on Samsung S8, Apple iPhone 6, Apple iPad Air 2 and also using the Google Chrome inspect feature to test for repsonsiveness and any errors that occurred.
+The main issue which was found was the sidevar/ navbar not resizing.

 ## Deployment